 If you deliver in a Birth Center room, you and your baby remain in the same room you gave birth in until you go home.
 If your baby is born in the Labor & Delivery Unit, you and your baby will be transferred to the our postpartum unit approximately two hours after delivery.
 This is a quiet environment where mothers and new babies spend their recovery period in a private or semi-private room where specialized nurses care for them.
 To strengthen the parent-child bond, healthy babies stay with their mothers.

 You will be seen by your usual health care provider if he or she is at the hospital; otherwise, you will be seen by one of the partners in your provider’s practice.
-For more about your newborn's care, routine health screenings for infants, and our Baby-Friendly Hospital practices, see
+For more about your newborn's care, routine health screenings for infants, and breastfeeding support, see